 The technology’s potential for intelligent underwater mapping and identification saw Amir snapped up by Boxfish, a six-year-old start-up that was seeking to give its ROVs a competitive edge.

 “BoxFish didn’t have the resources, or time to focus on this research.
-However, because of my work on SfTI Seed project, I was able to deliver what they needed within a few weeks of joining the company,” says Amir
+However, because of my work on the SfTI Seed project, I was able to deliver what they needed within a few weeks of joining the company,” Amir says.

 Boxfish needed computer vision technologies that accurately captures underwater features ranging from pipelines, dams and oil rig platforms to species of fish, and the spatial dimensions of underwater caves.
 Developing computer vision to work underwater has its own set of challenges.